opensearch-project/OpenSearch/README.md

 ## Welcome!

-OpenSearch is a community-driven, open-source, enterprise-grade search and observability suite that brings order to unstructured data at scale.
+OpenSearch is an open-source, enterprise-grade search and observability suite that brings order to unstructured data at scale.

 ## Project Resources